Bauer, L., & Bauer, W. (2000). Nova Zelandia est Omnis Divisa in Partes Tres. New Zealand English Journal, 14, 7-17. |

 Stubbe, M., & Holmes, J. (2000).
 Talking Maori or Pakeha in English: Signalling Identity in Discourse.
 In A. Bell & K. Kuiper (Eds.), New Zealand English.
 Amsterdam, Netherlands: John Benjamins Publishing Company.

 Trye, D, Bravo-Marquez, Felipe, Calude, Andreea, & Keegan, Te Taka.
-(2019) Māori Loanwords: a Corpus of New Zealand English Tweets.
-57th Annual Meeting of the Association for Computational Linguistics (ACL).
+(2019).
+Māori Loanwords: a Corpus of New Zealand English Tweets.
+Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL), pp. 136-142.